I’m a big believer in DIY-ing things in your business. I do it all the time and I’m sure you do too.

 If no one comes forward in Step 4, you’ll automatically get your trademark.

-And about three months later, you’ll get your trademark registration certificate in the mail.
+And about three months later, you’ll get a digital trademark registration certificate via email.

 Once you have a registered trademark, you can use the ® symbol after your trademark.
 You’ll also need to renew your trademark and stop anyone from using a similar trademark.